freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 2180.1

-Try using a right join to show all students but only majors if a student is enrolled in it.
+:thumbsup: Try using a right join to show all students but only majors if a student is enrolled in it.

 #### HINTS